16 Science-Backed Benefits of Loving-Kindness Meditation

 “Metta is the ability to embrace all parts of ourselves, as well as all parts of the world.
 Practicing metta illuminates our inner integrity because it relieves us of the need to deny different aspects of ourselves.
 We can open to everything with the healing force of love.
 When we feel love, our mind is expansive and open enough to include the entirety of life in full awareness, both its pleasures and its pains, we feel neither betrayed by pain or overcome by it, and thus we can contact that which is undamaged within us regardless of the situation.
 Metta sees truly that our integrity is inviolate, no matter what our life situation may be.”

 Sharon is using the word metta here, the Buddhist term for loving-kindness.
 This passage from her book is a great explanation of what loving-kindness is and outlines some of the potential benefits.
-But let’s look at what the actual scientific research says.
+But let’s look at what the actual scientific research says and how loving-kindness meditation can help you.

 Mood and Wellbeing